2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 When operating through a company, taxation occurs in two stages:

-Stage 1 – Corporate Level - 8% corporate income tax on qualifying net profits.
+Stage 1 – Corporate Level — 8% flat tax on qualifying disposal gains at company level.

 Dividend Treatment for Shareholders